Toxic epidermal necrolysis: What is it ?

 About my mouth : my tongue is full of scars, but I have not lost the taste.
 My lips are not as elastic as before.
 I hydrate them every day too.

 Miscellaneous: My nails broked (feet / hands).
 It’s a casual after effect that we find a lot after these syndromes.
 It is not painful.
 Just do not touch it and it's okay.
 We have to be very patient.
 My hair are fine!

 Psychological part : trauma, so I started a therapy.

-Today I re invent my life.
+Today I'm writting my new life.
 After going through hell, we open our eyes to many things.
-Life is beautiful, and it becomes all more beautiful when you go through hard times.
+Life is beautiful, and it becomes more beautiful when you go through hard times.
 This is the truth for every kind of disease which is falling from nowhere, to ruin our life, our dreams, our projects..
 My TEN changed my whole life, but for the best !